LAND ARC/AMER IND 106 — EARTH PARTNERSHIP INDIGENOUS ARTS AND SCIENCES

 An application of landscape design principles and problem-solving methods to housing and urban issues with attention to physical site design, land-use controls, and the relationship between housing and associated land uses.
 The built environment is continuously changing through multiple land development-and redevelopment-decisions.
 Public policies on housing, transportation, mortgage financing, and taxation, in conjunction with changing demographics and lifestyle preferences, are just some of the factors that influence the evolving structure and function of the built environment.
 Landscape architects can play important roles--through design, civic engagement, and policy advocacy--in making our cities and suburbs healthier and more sustainable.
 Studio projects focus on the central city and/or suburbs.

-LAND ARC 562 — OPEN SPACE PLANNING AND DESIGN
+LAND ARC 562 — URBAN DESIGN AND OPEN SPACE SYSTEMS

 4 credits.